pmem/ndctl/ndctl-write-labels.md

 # DESCRIPTION

 The namespace label area is a small persistent partition of capacity available on some NVDIMM devices.
-The label area is used to resolve aliasing between *pmem* and *blk* capacity by delineating namespace boundaries.
+The label area is used to provision one, or more, namespaces from regions.
 Read data from the input filename, or stdin, and write it to the given \<nmem> device.
 Note that the device must not be active in any region, otherwise the kernel will not allow write access to the device’s label data area.

 # OPTIONS